deepstne/website/pages/servers.md

     </div>
     <div class="item__description">
       <p>The Skyblock server features a survival world focused around a floating island in the sky with nothing but a tree and some grass.
 Players are able to build and collaborate on their own or with others to progress and make their islands bigger and better.
 Much like the Survival server, we offer many custom crafting recipes all in a semi-vanilla environment, just without the world generation.</p>
-      <a class="button button--secondary button--rounded button--lg" class="skyblock" href="{{ site.baseurl}}/servers/skyblock">Learn more about Skyblock</a>
+      <a class="button button--secondary button--rounded button--lg" style="background-color: #229954" href="{{ site.baseurl }}/servers/skyblock">Learn more about Skyblock</a>
     </div>
   </div>
 </div>

-## Community guidelines
+## Network conduct
 For our members, we have a [server rules page](../rules) of the server's global community guidelines to help players conduct themselves with a few, short and memorable rules.
 This page is kept up-to-date with the latest changes to our guidelines, and we'll always let you know when something changes.

-An in-depth punishment guidelines that outlines general punishment lengths for various offenses against our rules can be viewed on the server's [help center](../hc).
+An in-depth punishment guidelines that staff members use for specific offenses and circumstances on the server can be found by using the server's [help center](../hc/rules-and-regulations#punishment-guidelines).